RocketDerp/April14_2025/PostMalala/Marriage/My_Wife_March_25_circumstances.md

 So, my wife can make no claims that she was "too young" at age 32 to get married.
 We lived together for 3 years.
 We were experienced with each other for 3 years.
 We had carnal knowledge for 3 years.
 We had lived in small spaces, my 1 room bachelor pad in Garland, a 3 bedroom ranch house in Kirkland

+&nbsp;

+That kind of #Freedom and #Liberty is my emphasis.
+My wife and I both had complete and total freedom to live where we wanted in the USA, there we no children, no previous marriages, no previous child custody.
+We were two mature #AdultsInTheRoom at age 30 age 32 on March 25, 2000 wedding.